 Temperament-wise, Nova Scotia Duck Tolling Retrievers are always a curious mixture of soft and stubborn.

-At times they look like they have the heart of a spaniel and the brain of a Chessie.
-These characteristics are what makes them sometimes difficult to train, as you do not always know if these dogs are “putting one on over you.”
+At times, they look like they have the heart of a spaniel and the brain of a Chessie.
+These characteristics make them sometimes difficult to train, as you do not always know if these dogs are “putting one on over you.”

 Most of the Tollers out there will respond appropriately to reward-based training.
 These dogs generally want to know what they have to gain and also “learn to earn” available opportunities.

-Tollers like their training to be fun, very short, and quite productive at best.
-However, it is vital to deal with consequences for their undesirable responses.
+Tollers like their training to be fun, short, and quite productive.
+However, dealing with the consequences of their undesirable responses is vital.